nicklafferty/craftycody/content/life/our-front-yard-overhaul.md

 ## Landscape Fabric

-Wherever you plan on putting rocks or beds, absolutely
+Wherever you plan on putting rocks or beds, absolutely put down landscape fabric.
+You don't want to get stuck unsteadily walking over rocks while pulling out tiny weeds.
+We rolled it out over our entire yard.
+Be sure to get landscape pins to secure it into the ground.

 ## Garden Beds